 How Fast Can a Home be Printed?

 After initial equipment orientation and training, Cabbage is confident that the exterior walls of a 1500 square foot home can be put up in 2 days.
-The biggest hurdle according to Cabbage, is how people will like that style of house.
+The biggest hurdle is how people will like that style of house.
 Given it is concrete construction some may shy away, but there are a variety of ways the home can look.
 The exterior walls will be concrete and customers can choose to have wood interior walls or choose for them to be concrete as well.
 Topped with a traditional roof, these homes from the outside could look just like any other home.

-While this is not new technology from a global perspective, Cabbage says no one is doing this in rural America, and that many other groups are interested in this for educational training opportunities, and insurance companies desiring to get homes rebuilt quickly after a natural disaster.
+While this is not new technology from a global perspective, Cabbage says no one is doing this in rural America, and that many other groups like FMTC are interested in this for educational training opportunities, and insurance companies desiring to get homes rebuilt quickly after a natural disaster.
 Another contributing factor is the escalating cost of lumber and limited supplies in disaster effected areas.
 One thing is for sure, if a tornado comes, being in a concrete home adds an extra level of safety.